Ecstasy Addiction: Signs, Dangers & Treatment Options

 Ecstasy was initially popular as a “club drug” at all-night dance parties, though it now affects a broader range of people.
 If you think you have a problem with ecstasy abuse or addiction, you’re not alone.
-This page will provide more insight into ecstasy as a drug, its addictive nature, its effects, signs of ecstasy abuse, how cocaine addiction is treated, and whether you can use your insurance plan to obtain cocaine addiction treatment and rehab.
+This page will provide more insight into ecstasy as a drug, its addictive nature, its effects, signs of ecstasy abuse, how ecstasy addiction is treated, and whether you can use your insurance plan for ecstasy addiction treatment.

 - Taking more ecstasy than intended or taking it more often than intended.

-- Spending a great deal of time in buying or using ecstasy.
+- Spending a great deal of time buying or using ecstasy.

 - Suffering serious problems at work or school due to ecstasy use.

 - Ignoring personal obligations in favor of using ecstasy.